-Bar soap is made from the combination of oils or solid fats with lye (sodium hydroxide, or NaOH).
-The oils are heated, and the lye, in the form of little pellets, gets added to water to make a solution – it’s a very neat little exothermic reaction that heats itself to about 200 degrees, and is then allowed to cool.
-At the right temperature, the oils and the lye are mixed together until they start to bond together in the process called saponification.
-Remember when I said I wouldn’t be geeky?
-Oh well.
+Bar soap is made by combining oils or solid fats (in our case, derived only from plants) with lye (sodium hydroxide, or NaOH).
+The oils are heated, allowing any solid oils like shea butter or coconut oil to melt.
+Meanwhile, the lye gets added to water to make a solution – it’s a neat little exothermic reaction that heats itself to about 200 degrees, and is then allowed to cool.
+At the right temperature (90-110 degrees Fahrenheit), the oils and the lye are mixed together until they start to bond together in the process called saponification.

-The good news is that even though lye goes INTO the soap, it’s not present in the final bar – magic, isn’t it?
+The good news is that we have our soap science figured out, and even though lye goes into the soap, it’s not present in the final bar – magic, isn’t it?
 (Chemistry is actually just poorly marketed magic.)
-The lye, comprising a sodium molecule, a hydrogen molecule, and an oxygen molecule, gets disassembled and rearranged in cold-process soapmaking (saponification), so that the only things to come out of the chemical reaction are soap molecules, and glycerin.
+The lye, comprising a sodium molecule, a hydrogen molecule, and an oxygen molecule, gets disassembled and rearranged in cold-process soap making so that the only products of the chemical reaction called saponification are soap molecules and glycerin.
 The soap molecules work by sticking their little tails into grease and dirt, and then letting themselves get rinsed down the drain with the water.
 The glycerin molecules don’t rinse away as much, and work throughout the day to attract water to your skin.
-(A substance that does this is called a humectant – another example is hyaluronic acid, an excellent component to look for in facial care products).
+Highly technical drawings below.

 Some people are concerned about bar soap being unhygienic.
 I disagree.
 Cleanliness is a big deal in my house (doctor + soapmaker = moderately crazy germ freak).
 Hand washing is like a sport to me – one that I could have played at a collegiate level.
 When you use bar soap properly, using very warm water, and a 20-30 second scrub, you rinse away the top layer as you lather, and the dirt and germs go down the drain.
 Doing this with a hand-made, moisturizing bar soap makes more sense to me than using a liquid soap: the antibiotic and chemical laden liquid soaps being aggressively marketed today shed toxins into our water supplies and septic systems, and create resistant bacterial strains that will UNDOUBTEDLY cause trouble for us in the near future.
 This said, I do recommend storing your bar soap on a clean, aerated surface (like our reusable soap-saver), to keep it out of a puddle of soap soup – germs WILL proliferate in standing water.
 Plus, keeping the soap dry between uses will help it last longer.

-Here’s the thing.
 You use soap every day, on yourself and possibly your family.
 It washes down your drains.
 It AFFECTS things like fish and birds and worms and flowers.
 And, there was a time when choosing organic bar soap meant LESS luxury and more earthy-crunchy-granola.
 But that isn’t true anymore.
 (Have you looked at our soap page on the website?)
-So here it is, folks.
-The beginning of a bright new year, and a small change you can make that will not only help the planet, but will leave your skin beautifully conditioned, and make you feel like you are treating yourself to a tiny luxury every time you pick up a bar.
-It’s just a no-brainer.
+So here it is, folks - the beginning of a bright new era in beauty and self-care, and a small change you can make that will not only help the planet, but will leave your skin beautifully conditioned, and make you feel like you are treating yourself to a tiny luxury every time you pick up a bar.